AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/terminals.md

 The center section gives access to your network's storage.
 You can put things in and take things out.
 There are several mouse/key shortcuts:

-*   Left-click grabs a stack, right-click grabs half a stack.
+*   Left-click grabs a stack.
+Right-click grabs half a stack.
 *   If an item or fluid or etc. is able to be [autocrafted](../ae2-mechanics/autocrafting.md), whatever you have bound to "pick block" (usually middle-click) brings up a UI to specify the amount to be crafted.
 You can also input formulas like `3*64/2`, or type `=32` to only craft the number of items needed to reach 32 in your storage.